Age related free travel bus pass

-If you live in Suffolk, you'll be entitled to a bus pass giving free off-peak travel on local buses when you reach 'eligible age'.
+If you live in Suffolk, you'll be entitled to a bus pass giving free off-peak travel on local buses anywhere in England when you reach 'eligible age'.

 Beyond 2020, the age of eligibility for concessionary travel will continue to increase in line with any future changes to the state pension age.

 Suffolk County Council is now providing the national statutory scheme, which is free bus travel during the following periods:

 - between the hours of 9.30am and 11.00pm Monday to Friday

 Who can have an 'Age Related' free travel bus pass?